hrvadl/link-shortener/README.md

 }
 ```

-You'll recevive the srot version of your desired URL.
+You'll receive the short version of your desired URL.